Appropriate Use Guidelines

 - Users are responsible for any files stored in their account(s) and for computing activity generated from their account(s).

-- Computer accounts are generally limited to SWT students, faculty, and staff.
+- Computer accounts are generally limited to Texas State students, faculty, and staff.
 Individuals or organizations not associated with the university are not granted accounts unless specific approval is given by the President or his/her designee.

 - Users may not use the university's computing and network resources for personal business or profit-making activities.